-Moving to Work (MTW) is a national demonstration program for housing authorities to design and test affordable housing strategies and related policies.
+Moving to Work (MTW) is a national demonstration program for housing authorities.
+Contrary to its name, the Moving to Work demonstration is not a work requirement program.
+Instead, the intent of the MTW demonstration is to provide policy and regulatory flexibility to housing agencies to design and test affordable housing strategies and related policies.
 MTW-designated agencies are required to develop local policies and programs targeting at least one of the three MTW Statutory Objectives: